Annual Meeting Sessions on Diversity, Equity, and Inclusion

 Women In Hematology Networking Event (for in-person participants)

-This popular annual reception will provide a space where all can gather in an informal environment and connect with peers and potential mentors.
-The event will include a panel discussion focused on leadership through a gender and career development lens as well as ample networking opportunities.
+This popular annual networking event will provide a space where all can gather and connect with peers and potential mentors.
+The event includes a panel discussion focused on work life integration through a gender and career development lens.
+Hors d'oeuvres will be provided before and after the panel, along with desserts after the panel.

 Spotlight Sessions